stebrech/accessible-pdf/_basics/defining-pdf-tags-in-indesign.md

 ---
 ID: 362
-post_title: Define tags in InDesign
+post_title: Defining PDF tags in InDesign
 author: Stefan Brechbühl
 post_excerpt: >
   In InDesign, the heading tags can be